 Each state has its own regime for the making of agreements with local or governmental authorities and utility suppliers.
 In some cases these agreements are recognised by legislation and may be registered on title as a form of covenant.

 Agreements frequently deal with financial matters and the carrying out of off-site works.
 It is not necessary to have an agreement as part of an approval.
 Agreements are generally used for more complex matters where there is the need to impose detailed obligations in addition to permit conditions.

 It is not necessary in any of the three regions (Flemish, Brussels Capital or Walloon) to enter into agreements with local or governmental authorities or agencies or with utility suppliers in order to facilitate the carrying out of a development.

 It is possible to develop infrastructure projects as public-private partnerships (PPPs).
 In such cases, a private party, the project developer, contracts with an authority to jointly develop a project.
-In the Flanders region, this form of co-operation is encouraged and a special decree has been made to govern this: the Decree of 18 July 2003 regarding public private partnership.
+In the Flemish region, this form of co-operation is encouraged and a special decree has been made to govern this: the Decree of 18 July 2003 regarding public private partnership.
 This decree contains the framework within which these partnerships are constructed.

 In the Walloon and Brussels Capital Region, there is no special legislation regarding PPPs, but such partnerships or forms of co-operation are however used in these regions.

 Agreements must be entered into with all utility suppliers (gas, electricity, telecoms, water, sewerage, etc.) Agreements with local authorities are not usually required, unless the land on which development is to be carried out is state-owned.
 In such cases, the developer must enter into an agreement with the authorities regulating use of the land for development and the payment of requisite fees.